ritascosta/fusion-dev-ebook/README.md

 1. Open **appsettings.json**.
 There are three connections strings in the file.
 In each connection string, replace **fieldengineersqlserver** with the name of the SQL server you created above.
 Replace the password in each connection string with **Pa55w.rd**
 1. Open **appsettings.Development.json**.
 In each connection string, replace **fieldengineersqlserver** with the name of the SQL server you created above, and provide the password **Pa55w.rd**.

-### Deploy the Web API in the Azure Container Apps Service
+### Deploy the Web API into Azure Container Apps Service

 If you find it more suitable, you can deploy your Web API as a Web App in Azure App Service.
 In this case we will deploy it as a container to Azure Containers Apps.